-Okay, so I honestly ran into a couple of people that enjoyed this show, but overall, The Nightwatchman was being heckled backstage and in little conversations throughout the venue.
-We were an outwardly polite audience however, so we deserve props for that.
+Okay, so I honestly ran into a couple of people who enjoyed this show, but overall, The Nightwatchman was being heckled backstage and in little conversations throughout the venue.
+We were an outwardly polite audience, however, so we deserve props for that.

 P.S.
-When I was talking to a few of the other women backstage, one suggested that it helps that they boys of Ozomatli aren't hard to look at either.
+When I was talking to a few of the other women backstage, one suggested that it helps that the boys of Ozomatli aren't hard to look at either.